 Subaru of Clear Lake Parts manager Nick Heidaker expresses the importance of an accessories program at his store, “Our customers find value in personalizing their vehicles—it also gives us a chance in parts/service to meet the customer before their first service appointment.”

 Topics: Accessories System, Sales Best Practices, Customer Retention, Increase Profits, Toyota, Dealership, Vehicle Personalization, accessories, Showroom, accessory program, Educate, customers, Best Practice, success, sans marcos toyota

 Insignia customers, you are about to be upgraded.

-The Insignia's OnTrack 1.0 will release August 7 and you’re going to love what you see.
-A sleek, modern new interface that’s easier to navigate-because you deserve it.
+Insignia's OnTrack 1.0 will release on August 7 and you’re going to love what you see.
+A sleek, modern new interface that’s easier to navigate because you deserve it.
 We’re proud to introduce OnTrack to our Toyota dealers who number close to 20% of TMS stores.
-This is our first step towards a complete revamping the system to more closely align with your showroom process.
+This is our first step towards a complete revamping of the system to more closely align with your showroom process.

 You read that right--when our customers give us feedback on what isn’t working in real-life accessory presentations, what would make vehicle personalization sales that much better, and what this system looks like in a perfect world, we listen.

 If you thought middle school gym class was nerve wracking, how about your first day in car sales?

 Being the fresh face on the sales floor can be intense.
 There’s a lot to be learned and plenty of competition.
 While healthy dealerships foster a team atmosphere that builds each individual up, a desire to prove oneself is prevalent in the showroom.